Background

 And so the pseudo overt narcissist, the erstwhile covert, acts the role of the overt narcissist.

-He becomes more and more grandiose, more and more ostentatious, more and more demanding, more and more addicted to narcissistic supply, which in this case is channeled via victimhood and virtue signaling or competitive victimhood is called.
+He becomes more and more grandiose, more and more ostentatious, more and more demanding, more and more addicted to narcissistic supply, which in this case is channeled via victimhood and virtue signaling or competitive victimhood it's called.

 So they develop a kind of cult, kind of ritualized private religion of two, where one of them is the cult leader, the deity, the god figure, the godhead.
+The other one is the worshiper and they engage in rituals which become more and more compulsive over time, more and more rigid.

-In my previous video I made clear to you that when two overt grandiose narcissist meet or interact, it's going to lead to a god awful conflict, an eruption, a mess, one upmanship, an attempt to outdo the other, to be more, to be the best, to win and so on.
+In my previous video I made clear to you that when two overt grandiose narcissists meet or interact, it's going to lead to a god awful conflict, an eruption, a mess, one upmanship, an attempt to outdo the other, to be more, to be the best, to win and so on.

 So competition.